V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Related Work

-In this work, by treating shared outputs as language-level abstractions rather than previous data-fusion methods that require transmitting raw data or high-dimensional features, our approach transforms infrastructure-side outputs into compact, symbolic text fields stored in a SQL-based knowledge pool.
-This not only significantly reduces communication cost, but also supports efficient, interpretable reasoning under realistic bandwidth constraints.
+In this work, we treat shared outputs as language-level abstractions rather than transmitting raw data or intermediate features as in prior data-fusion methods.
+This design not only significantly reduces communication cost but also supports efficient, interpretable reasoning under realistic bandwidth constraints.